 On the way home, I tried to hold out for breakfast at a proper diner but Bojangles beckoned and I answered.
 Soft, warm, flaky, buttery goodness wrapped around a moist, perfectly seasoned chicken breast.
 If you have ever had one of Bojangles’ famous Chicken n’ Biscuits you understand why I couldn’t resist.
 If you haven’t tried one yet, you should.
 I’m making myself hungry just writing about it.

 Instead of choosing from the varied menu selections, I settled on the $10 lunch buffet.
 I figured it was my best bet for sampling a diverse amount excellent southern cooking without breaking the bank or my belly.
-For my $10 I got a plate loaded with freshly prepared southern staples like fried chicken, green beans, yams, meatloaf, ribs and more.
+For my 10 bucks I enjoyed a plate loaded with freshly prepared southern staples like fried chicken, green beans, yams, meatloaf, ribs and more.
 I was definitely in the south.
 For just a second, I wondered how vulgar would it be to wait a while and go for a second helping?
 Proper home training allowed me to only grab a piece of rich creamy red velvet cake from the dessert station.
 I was cheating on my Lenten ‘sacrifices’ by eating cake but I reasoned it was for the sake of artistic integrity or something like that.

 That legendary Southern hospitality was in full effect.
 The wait staff armed with smiles and pitchers of water and iced tea roamed the dining areas.
 After I finished eating I went to the restroom in back.
 When I emerged I was informed by the lady at the table behind me that a waitress had touched my cake to remove it.
 After being corrected the waitress had swapped out my half eat cake for a fresh slice.
-The both apologized for inconveniencing me.
+They both apologized for inconveniencing me.

 That there was a tableful of centerfold worthy firemen across the dining room made my lunch all the more enjoyable.
 After such a hearty lunch I just couldn’t muster up an appetite for dinner so I made another mental notes to head south for dinner in Savannah or maybe Atlanta, one day soon.